 Prior to his time in Charleston, McGee taught at Spalding University (Kentucky), a Catholic institution, where he was founding chair of the School of Communication and the first director of the Business Communication Graduate Program.
 He also worked at Texas Tech University and at Northeast Louisiana University (now University of Louisiana Monroe).
 McGee has over 20 years of teaching experience and has been a high school and college debate coach.
 A strong advocate of shared governance and faculty engagement, McGee was the parliamentarian of three different faculty senates during his career as a professor.

 With the support of a debate scholarship, McGee earned his bachelor’s degree in speech communication from Southern Illinois University at Carbondale.
-The debate team won three national championships while he was at the university.
+The debate team won three national championships while he was at the university, twice with McGee serving as team captain.
 McGee also earned his master’s degree in speech communication from Southern Illinois.
 He received his doctorate in communication from Ohio State University.

 McGee grew up in Summitville, Indiana, a town of about 900.
 His parents, Carolyn and Jim, are from Galesburg, Illinois, and his late brother lived in Galesburg, Chicago, and the Quad Cities.
 Many members of McGee’s extended family live near Galesburg or elsewhere in Illinois, and the various branches of his family have been in Illinois, Iowa, and Missouri since the early 1800s.